Request a grave at the municipal cemetery

 What is it?

-If a loved one has passed away, you can bury them in a municipal or private cemetery.
-If you choose a municipal cemetery, you must apply for a grave at the municipality.
-The funeral director can arrange this for you.
+If a loved one has passed away, you can have them buried in a municipal or private cemetery.
+If you choose a municipal cemetery, you must apply for a burial plot with the local government.
+The funeral director can handle this for you.

 How does it work?

 You can bury your loved one in a municipal cemetery if you pay burial rights to the municipality.
-This means that you rent the grave for a certain period of time.
+This means that you are renting the grave for a specific period.
 You can always extend this period.

 What should I do?

-The funeral director can apply for a grave at the municipality.
+The funeral director can apply for a burial plot with the municipality.
 You may also do this yourself.

-Please provide the following information with your application:
+Please include the following information with your application:

-- the name, date of birth, and place of birth of the person who has died
+- the name, date of birth, and place of birth of the deceased

 - the date and place of death